gsmahamunkar/gsmahamunkar.github.io/publications.md

 ### 🔬 Journal Publications

-1. G. Mahamunkar, A. Kiwelekar, and L. Netak, “Dataset creation and comparative analysis of machine learning models for mangrove classification in coastal maharashtra, india,” International Journal on Recent and Innovation Trends in Computing and Communication, vol. 12, no. 2, pp. 344–350, 2024.  url: https://ijritcc.org/index.php/ijritcc/article/view/10668.
+1. **G. Mahamunkar**, A. Kiwelekar, and L. Netak, “Dataset creation and comparative analysis of machine learning models for mangrove classification in coastal maharashtra, india,” International Journal on Recent and Innovation Trends in Computing and Communication, vol. 12, no. 2, pp. 344–350, 2024.  url: https://ijritcc.org/index.php/ijritcc/article/view/10668.

-2. G. Mahamunkar, A. Kiwelekar, and L. Netak, “Deep learning model for black spot classification,” International Journal of Performability Engineering, vol. 18, no. 3, 222, p.
+2. **G. Mahamunkar**, A. Kiwelekar, and L. Netak, “Deep learning model for black spot classification,” International Journal of Performability Engineering, vol. 18, no. 3, 222, p.
 222, 2022.  doi:
 10.23940/ijpe.22.03.p8.222230.